colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 ## what is this

-A progressive web app that allows you to take notes offline and have them be updated and saved as soon as you get back on an internet connection.
-With this web app, I designed and developed a REST API to allow me to issue CRUD operations from the frontend.
-This web app was designed in Figma and utilize React to implement the design.
+A progressive web app where you can create, view, edit and delete notes offline and have them be updated and saved as soon as you get back on an internet connection.
+I designed and developed a REST API with Node and Express that connects to MongoDB using Mongoose.
+This allowed me to issue CRUD operations from the React frontend.
+This web app was designed with a mobile first approach in Figma and utilizes React to implement the design.

 ## how to use

 You have to create an account to use this web app to be able to save your notes and have them accessible everywhere you sign in.
+Also you can look at the [all the designs](/pdf/lastpad-designs.pdf "PDF of lastpad designs").
 When you create an account you will be able to view, edit, create and delete your notes offline and online.
 When the web app is loaded it will prompt you to download it to your device.

-If you don't want to create an account you can use this one
+If you don't want to create an account you can log in as a guest.

-Email: test@brianmunoz.co Password: test

 ## Front End Tech